leuschel/logen-bta/README.md

 produce an annotated version for an example program, run LOGEN on it and the run the specialised program.
 (You need  to build Logen https://github.com/leuschel/logen and have the logen binary on the PATH.
-You should probably also set the LOGENDIR environment variable to point to the root directory containing the logen sources and binary.)
+You should probably also set the LOGEN_DIR environment variable to point to the root directory containing the logen sources and binary.)

 # Research